usagitoneko97/klara/A3.LVN/readme.md

 ![lvnReplaced](https://github.com/usagitoneko97/python-ast/blob/master/A2.LVN/resources/lvnReplaced.svg)

 ## The python implementation
-To get started easily, we only care about assignment of binary operation, (`binOp` in python ast)
+To get started easily, consider only assignment of binary operation, (`binOp` in python ast)
 ### Data structure and local variable used
 For the sake of simplicity, we will used **2 hash map** (dictionary in python), 1 for storing the corresponding value number to the variable, and 1 for storing the textual string like `"2 - 3"`.
 We also need a local variable to keep track of the current assigned value number.